Insights & Trends CX Contact Center

 11. Average talk time

-Average talk time refers to how long agents spend actively speaking with customers during a call.
+Average talk time is the time agents spend actively speaking with customers during a call.
 Track your call center’s average talk time so managers can balance efficiency with quality, meaning agents aren’t rushing through calls at the expense of customer experience.

 Tips to improve average talk time: